cicchiello/t2p/README.md

 # Now, get a cup of coffee -- it will take about 5 minutes

+# You'll need to take note of the LAN address(es) that will be made available for administration.

-# Finally, move on to [Printer Administration](https://github.com/cicchiello/t2p/raw/master/PrinterAdmin.md) to setup your printer
+# Finally, move on to [Printer Administration](https://github.com/cicchiello/t2p/raw/master/PrinterAdmin.md) to setup your printer, using the urls provided at the end of the install script.